The philosophy that has driven Toshiaki Kinezuka for over four decades can be summed up by this statement:

 Of course, organic agriculture has become quite the massive industry itself in the time since our new venture into sustainability began in 1976.
 In this world of deceptive labeling practices and seemingly innumerable certifications, the meaning of the term "organic" can sometimes feel a bit diluted from the ideal it might have once represented.
 Therefore, we feel that we should be explicit in describing what organic agriculture really means to us.

-These birds spend a good portion of their lives in the rice fields, there too eating weeds and fertilizing the soil.
 After harvesting and threshing the rice, the bundles of stalks are taken back up to the tea fields and laid down between the rows to slowly decompose over winter and maintain moisture in the ground, creating the ideal conditions for new, healthy growth in the spring.

 We produce further mulch from the manure of our horses, the waste from our gardens and cooking, and other organic waste, such as hay that has gone moldy.
 All of this combines to make a potent source of nutrients that helps the soil, and in turn the tea trees, to flourish, without ever needing to introduce substances that interrupt the natural life cycles of the surrounding plants, animals, and fungi.

 To us, organic agriculture means our cooperation with all of the life that surrounds us, giving to it as it gives back to us.